scikit-learn/ml-benchmarks/doc/index.rst

 to distinguish cancer versus normal patterns from mass-spectrometric data.
 This is a two-class classification problem with continuous input variables.
 This dataset is one of 5 datasets of the NIPS 2003 feature selection challenge.
-All details about the preparation of the data are found in our technical report: Design of experiments for the NIPS 2003 variable selection benchmark, Isabelle Guyon, July 2003.
+All details about the preparation of the data are found in the technical report: *Design of experiments for the NIPS 2003 variable selection benchmark*, Isabelle Guyon, July 2003.

 Support Vector Machines